MattGibney/OpenMud/DevelopmentBlog.md

 on grand adventures, epic quests, grind out skills or work together to acheive something entirelly new.

+## Migration to NX (Sunday 1st August 2021)

+I have decided to migrate the application to use the NX.dev workspace environemnt.
+This is largely about future proofing at the moment and the vast majority of the perceived benefits that come from such a migration are not used at the moment.
+This mover however signifies my continued efforts to make this into a project that I can get stuck into for a long time to come.
+I will likely start to build additiona conponents into this repository over the coming weeks.
+The first of which is probably going to be a browser based UI.

 ## Some more thoughts on the screens concept (Sunday 1st August 2021)

 I have finally completed my work to introduce the concept of screens.
 This is